Create two arrays with 3 columns and a (huge) number of lines, on the GPU import torch x = torch.randn(1000000, 3, requires_grad=True).cuda() y = torch.randn(2000000, 3).cuda() # Turn our Tensors into KeOps symbolic variables: from pykeops.torch import LazyTensor x_i = LazyTensor( x[:,None,:] ) # x_

 KeOps allows you to leverage your GPU without compromising on usability.
 It provides:

-- A conjugate gradient solver for e.g. large-scale spline interpolation method (or kriging aka.
-Gaussian process regression).
+A conjugate gradient solver for e.g. large-scale spline interpolation or kriging, Gaussian process regression.

 KeOps can thus be used in a wide variety of settings, from shape analysis (LDDMM, optimal transport…) to machine learning (kernel methods, k-means…) or kriging (aka.
 Gaussian process regression).
 More details are provided below: